 On June 12, 1944 while PT-194 was operating off the southern coast of Baik Island and came to the aid of

-USS Kalk (DD-611) that had been hit by a bomb and was photographed removing wounded sailors onto the PT Boat's deck to evacuate them.
+USS Kalk (DD-611) hit by a bomb and was photographed removing wounded sailors onto the PT Boat's deck to evacuate them.

 On October 20, 1944 photographed refueling from USS Wachapreague (AGP-8) while enroute to Leyte Gulf.

-In the Philippines operated from San Pedro Bay and Ormoc Bay.
+In the Philippines operated from San Pedro Bay PT Boat Base at San Pedro Bay and Ormoc Bay PT Boat Base at Ormoc Bay.